filippo-ferrando/filippo-ferrando.github.io/src/content/blog/Steamdeck/index.md

 ## Gaming Experience

 I've always been a PC gamer, ever since I was a kid.
-I've rarely used controllers—my only experiences were with a PS2 rescued from a landfill and a relative's original Xbox.
-So, I felt a bit out of my element when I started playing titles that I was used to playing with a keyboard and mouse on a controller.
-However, I quickly adapted, thanks to the quality of the Steam Deck's controller.
+I've rarely used controllers, my only experiences were with a PS2 rescued from a landfill and a relative's original Xbox.
+So, I felt a bit out of my element when I started playing titles that i was used to playing with a keyboard and mouse on a controller.
+However, I quickly adapted, thanks to the SteamDeck great ergonomics.

 Steam's Big Picture interface is intuitive and easily customizable with the right plugins.
 It provides a clean view of your library and the store, although there are occasional minor issues.
-The only real downside I’ve noticed isn’t the console’s power or battery life—it’s the weight.
+The only real downside I’ve noticed isn’t the console’s power or battery life it’s the **weight**.
 During gaming sessions lasting 1-2 hours, it starts to take a toll on your wrists.

 ## Performance